omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - need to pass date as filter in template to display local time: somedate|date:"format" instead of somedate.date

 Functionality to add:
+- might need to create new field in workout instance called "youngest" as datefield.
+        - set it default to blank/null and call function below whenever an instance is saved
+        - can then order by this date.
 - maybe in get earliest scheduled date use: youngest = min(i.date_completed for i in self.dates_to_be_completed.all() if i.date_completed > timezone.localtime(timezone.now()).date()